user profile avatar

 Bio

-I am a freshman at Florida Gulf Coast University, majoring in software engineering and minoring in forensic studies.
+I am a sophomore at Florida Gulf Coast University, where I am working toward a dual degree in software engineering and forensic studies.
 I’m passionate about technology and languages — currently studying Korean and Chinese alongside my coursework.
 I’ve taken a rigorous academic path with AP, honors, and additional online classes through Florida Virtual School.
-I also hold multiple industry certifications, including Python Specialist, CompTIA ITF+, Adobe Creative Visual and Design, Adobe Illustrator, and Adobe Photoshop, all of which have prepared me for success in both college and my future career in computer forensics.
+I also hold multiple industry certifications, including Python Specialist, JavaScript Specialist, CompTIA ITF+, CompTIA Tech+, Adobe Creative Visual and Design, Adobe Illustrator, and Adobe Photoshop, all of which have prepared me for success in both college and my future career in computer forensics.
 Throughout high school, I participated in the Sumter County Explorer Program, where I got to learn a lot more about law enforcement and volunteer within my community.
 This program helped me discover my interest in law enforcement and guided me towards digital forensics.

 Education